megamouth shark great white shark basking shark

 Scientific research will be prioritized under the new arrangements, with scientists who wish to conduct legitimate research still be able to gain access to the sharks.
 The regulation will take effect in 60 days if no objections are raised during the consultation period.

-Press contact
+Media contact

-Yu-Min Chen (Ms.), Deputy Chief Executive
+Yu-Min Chen, Deputy Chief Executive